SarahGathoni/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-function that prints an integer
+a function that encodes a string into 1337